kemitchell/square-one-forms/confidentiality-ip-terms.md

 ## No Warranty

-The company does not make any warranty that _Confidential Information_ will be complete or accurate.
+The company does not make any promise that _Confidential Information_ will be complete or accurate.

 ## Defend Trade Secrets Act Notice